majg0/infra/docs/aws-setup.md

       ```

     - **Congratulations!** With these steps completed, your GitHub setup should now be capable of automatically and securely applying your infrastructure configurations.

+# Enabling AWS Systems Manager (SSM)

+16. **Perform the SSM Quick Setup**

+    - Navigate to the [Quick Setup](https://console.aws.amazon.com/systems-manager/quick-setup) for Host Management and perform it according to your needs.
+Minimally, check **Update Systems Manager (SSM) Agent every two weeks** and **Update the EC2 launch agent once every 30 days** to keep everything up to date.

+17. **Install the Session Manager Plugin**

+    - Run the `terraform/install-ssm-mac-amd64.sh` script or follow [AWS's documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) for your platform.